 But let’s set that aside too.
 Even if we find a morally relevant trait that tracks the species division, we’d also need to argue that the traits we share with other species are somehow morally irrelevant.
 That is, the trait that tracks the species division is the only one that matters.
 That is tough to see.
 Sentience, the ability to feel pain as one’s own, is a trait we find in nearly all our food animals.
 No matter how sophisticated human beings are, it is difficult to deny the moral relevance of sentience.
 The ability to suffer is shared across species lines.
 And when it comes to inflicting suffering on creatures, how is it that only human suffering matters?
 Only speciesism provides the answer.
 It is plausible to think that many traits carry moral significance, and not all species share them all, but we are unjustified in making the moral community all and only human beings.
 Our desire to do so is rooted in prejudice.

-So if the question is ‘Who should we hire as a mathematics professor?” it is legitimate to discriminate against a chicken.
+So if the question is ‘Who should we hire as a mathematics professor, the human or the chicken?” it is legitimate to discriminate against a chicken.
 The ability to do complex reasoning is relevant, perhaps morally.
 But if the question is “Who should we lock into a small cage and eventually kill?” the answer is neither.

 Hence, the above attempt to defend against speciesism fails.
 To end, here is a condensed argument for a more general conclusion.
 People would agree that causing unnecessary suffering is wrong.
 The statement is not limited to human suffering.
 If I were to spend my free time cutting off dogs’ tails on the street, that would be horribly wrong.
 I’m causing suffering that is flagrantly unnecessary.
 But at least 97% of what we do to non-human animals is transparently frivolous, including using them for food and clothes.
 Those activities are obviously unnecessary and destructive, to the non-human animals, to humans, and to the environment.
 It follows that using non-human animals for food and clothes (in the manner we do) is wrong.
 And since we shouldn’t do things that are wrong, we should stop using non-humans for food and clothes.
 Hence, we should become vegans.
 Sorry.